 Q4: What problems can we have from smoke coming out of vehicles?

-Answer: Smoke coming from vehicles can cause nausea, cough, lung diseases, headache and skin allergy.
+Answer: Smoke coming from vehicles can cause nausea, cough, lung diseases, headache and skin allergies.

-Q5: What kind of problems can we face from noise of vehicles (honking)?
+Q5: What kind of problems can we face from the noise of vehicles (honking)?

 Answer: Noise coming from vehicles cause headache and irritation.

 Q1: Which states of India have oil fields?